TechAtNYU/analysis-service/README.md

 Can we predict how many people are expected to show up?

-- Number people who have come to the event in the past who are not e-board members * 0.5 + Number of people who are new * 0.25 + Number of people who are e-board members who are coming * 0.2?
+- Number people who have come to the event in the past who are not e-board members * 0.5 + Number of people who are new * 0.25 - Number of people who are e-board members who have clicked RSVP?

 - Action items:
   - track in api who was invited, who rsvpd, and who showed up